fletchjp/MERG-Arduino-Software/README.md

 ### Boost for Arduino

 I have found this more recent Boost 1.66.0 and I am looking to get this working as well.
 At the moment I have problems.
+I am working to resolve these.
+I would like to have boost function working.

  ## Branches